 How Much is an Unlimited Hotspot?

-Verizon offers charges $20-$30 in addition to your phone plan for unlimited hotspots, and US Cellular is $90 per month.
+Unlimited hotspot offers through major cell phone carriers usually charge about $20-$30 as an add-on to your phone plan.
+Some smaller cellular companies have unlimited hotspots for around $90 per month.
 Overall, you can expect to pay over $70 to get a large data plan for a mobile hotspot when unlimited plans are not an option.
 You can get a cheaper plan if you use less data.
 The cost of the mobile hotspot device can be somewhat expensive as well.